 For JSA(C), £5 per week of earnings is disregarded.

 The exception to this, with £20 disregarded, is where a person is an auxiliary coastguard or part-time fire-fighter or part-time lifeboat crew or a member of the Territorial Army Reserve.

 JSA(C) will be reduced pound for pound by the amount of earnings received over the disregarded amount.

 Earnings of a partner are ignored for JSA(C).

-JSA(C) is not paid for the first three days (known as waiting days) unless:
+JSA(C) is not paid for the first seven days (known as waiting days) unless:

 - the person has a claim linked to a previous claim for JSA.
 For joint claim couples this includes a previous claim made by either partner;